mikemccand/luceneserver/README.md

 exposing many of Lucene's core and modules functionality efficiently over a simple REST/JSON HTTP API.

+Note that this code is all very new and likely has exciting bugs!
+But it's also very fast!

 This server is running "in production" at [Jira search](http://jirasearch.mikemccandless.com), a simple search instance for developers to find Lucene, Solr and Tika jira issues